 Before travelling to Bali, it is advisable to perform an online check on iVisa to determine the appropriate visa requirements.

-For the best deals on flights, check Google Flights and Skyscanner.
-The cheapest day to fly out is usually Tuesdays.
-Open an incognito window on your computer to avoid google remembering your searches.
+For the best deals on flights, check Google Flights, Skyscanner and CheapOAir.
+Open an incognito window on your computer to avoid Google remembering your searches.

-Unless boiled or filtered, drinking Bali’s tap water will give you “Bali Belly” (Traveler’s Diarrhea).
+Unless boiled or filtered, drinking Bali’s tap water can give you “Bali Belly” (Traveler’s Diarrhea).
 Because of poor water-pipe infrastructure and tropical heat, pathogens such as bacteria live in tap water.

-Buy bottled water and use it to brush your teeth.
-I recommend purchasing Travelan because it lowers the risk of getting Bali Belly.
-You should also bring some Imodium with you.
-It will help relieve symptoms if you become ill.
+Buy bottled water and use it even when brushing your teeth.
+I recommend purchasing Travelan as it lowers the risk of getting Bali Belly.

 It’s also a good idea to bring some Imodium or Pepto Bismol with you.
 If you do get Bali Belly it will help relieve the symptoms.